Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Many doctors recommend tracking how often your migraines occur by using a digital headache diary to log your triggers, pain levels and symptoms.
 By doing this, you can help identify any potential patterns that come before your migraine and identify factors that could be contributing to the development of your migraines.
 These factors can help both you and your doctor develop a treatment plan.

-Across the U.S., states are making it possible for the more than 11 million people in the U.S. who suffer from severe migraines, to access medical weed.
+Across the country, states are making it possible for the millions of Americans who suffer from severe migraines to access medical weed.
 If you cope with chronic headaches and traditional treatments aren’t helping you, consider medical marijuana.